 Combined BA/MA in American Studies

-In mid-spring of their junior year, undergraduate majors may apply to the BA/MA program in American Studies by taking the GRE exam and completing the Combined Bachelor's/Master's Program Admissions Application.
+By March 1st of their junior year, undergraduate majors may apply to the BA/MA program in American Studies by taking the GRE exam and completing the Combined Bachelor's/Master's Program Admissions Application.
 Applicants to the BA/MA program may choose between two different concentrations: General Studies or Historic Preservation.

 BA degree requirements (120 credits)